bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-java/index.md

 Because Protovalidate is a publicly available [Buf Schema Registry (BSR)](../../../bsr/) module, it's simple to add it to any Buf CLI project.

 1. Open `build.gradle.kts` and verify that `build.buf:protovalidate` has already been added as a dependency.
-(In your own projects, you'd need to add it.)
+In your own projects, you'd need to add [build.buf:protovalidate:0.6.0](https://central.sonatype.com/artifact/build.buf/protovalidate/0.6.0/overview) as a dependency.

     ::: info build.gradle